OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide.md

            fiscalmonth,
            USQL_Programmability.CustomFunctions.GetFiscalPeriodWithCustomType(dt).ToString() AS fiscalperiod,

-       // This user-defined type was created in the prior SELECT.
-Passing the UDT to this subsequent SELECT would have failed if the UDT was not annotated with an IFormatter. fiscalperiod_adjusted.ToString() AS fiscalperiod_adjusted,
+       // This user-defined type was created in hello prior SELECT.
+Passing hello UDT toothis subsequent SELECT would have failed if hello UDT was not annotated with an IFormatter. fiscalperiod_adjusted.ToString() AS fiscalperiod_adjusted,
            user,
            des
     FROM @rs1;

 OUTPUT @rs2
-    TO @output_file
+    too@output_file
     USING Outputters.Text();
 ```